 Our new site is still under construction.
 Stay tuned!

 The Historical Society of Kent County, Maryland, is a non-profit organization dedicated to the collection and preservation of artifacts, documents, and information that aid in the interpretation of all aspects of Kent County’s history.
-The Society shares this information through its research library, museum space, programs, publications and website in order to foster a knowledge and understanding of the shared heritage of the community.
+The Society shares this information through its research library, museum space, programs, publications, and website in order to foster a knowledge and understanding of the shared heritage of our community.
 The Society supports and encourages the preservation of historic buildings and sites throughout Kent County.
 Donate

 Learn more about The Historical Society.

 Chestertown’s walking tour of its iconic historic homes now has a paperless alternative.

 The original Architectural Tour was commissioned by the Town of Chestertown and was written by local historian Robert J.H.
 Janson-LaPalme.
 The Tour has been a staple for Historic Downtown Chestertown visitors since it first appeared in 1985.
 The Society’s online version is produced with permission of the Town.

 The paper version of the Tour will continue to be available through the Kent County Office of Tourism, the Visitors Center on Cross Street, and the Bordley History Center at 301 High Street.

 The Historical Society also offers guided walking tours!
 For more information, please contact us.

 Our current exhibit is a selection of architectural drawings by famed local preservationist and author Michael Bourne.